smlumpa/Customer-sales-retention-analysis/README.md

 - How many customers are repeat customers?
 - How do retention and churn trends change by month?
 - Which customers and segments should the business prioritise?

+## Business Problem

+Businesses often struggle to understand:
+- which customer segments generate the most revenue,
+- how retention changes over time,
+- which customers are at risk of churn,
+- and how customer lifetime value differs across segments.

+This project demonstrates how SQL transformations and Power BI visualisations can be used to generate actionable customer insights.

 ## Tools Used